 - 6 (pink): Praça 8 de Maio – Praça da República – Arcos do Jardim – Rua dos Combatentes – Calhabé – Rua do Brasil – Av.
 Navarro – Portagem – Praça 8 de Maio.
 Circular line operated in both directions.

 On January 19, 1941 services and the numbering of several tramlines were altered.
-The services of the lines 3 and 4 were combined getting the number 3 for the counter clockwise direction and the number 3/ for the clockwise direction.
+The services of the lines 3 and 4 were combined into a large loop getting the number 3 for the counter clockwise direction and the number 3/ for the clockwise direction.
 The lines 5 and 6 became 4 and 5 respectively.
-The “new” line 4 was extended to Sto.
+The “new” line 4 was extended to the church of Sto.
 António dos Olivais.

 On 26 July 1944 line 1 was divided again in two because of the demolishing of part of the Alta, a crime wiping out a part of the heritage of the old medieval city.
 This occurred to give place to the new buildings of the university.
 Later it was to trolleybuses to return here, but now between the pompous new buildings of the University.
 The new tram termini changed location a few times in pace with the progress of the demolishing works.
 Finally the termini were at the Largo do Castelo near the (old) Hospital da Universidade (line 1-Universidade) and at the top of Couraça dos Apóstolos (line 1-Museu).

-On 10 March 1951 circular tramline 5 was replaced by a circular trolleybus line with the same number.
+The increasing number of passengers also required more vehicles.
+As the experiences with the in 1947 opened trolleybus line across the bridge to Santa Clara were good, the decision was made to acquire trolleybuses instead of trams.
+On 10 March 1951 circular tramline 5 was replaced by a new circular trolleybus line with the same number.
 The clockwise running trolleybuses carried the number 5/.
 This made it possible to increase the number of trams working on the remaining tramlines.
+Photos prove that during busy times the trams often ran in pairs, without doubt because the constraints of the single-track routes prevented to have shorter headways.

 1954 brought many changes.
 On 28 May the about 1.1 km long route from Sto.António dos Olivais to Tovim was opened with the inauguration of line 7: Estação Nova – Tovim.
 On 3 September 1954 the trams on line 2 were replaced by buses.
 This also meant the end of the trailer operations as trailers were only used on the lines 2 and 5.